The SRE Workbook matters where good principles have to survive contact with daily operations instead of staying as slogans.

 Length: 506 pages

-Practical continuation of the SRE Book: SLO in practice, alerting, incident response and case studies from Google.
+Practical continuation of the SRE Book: implementing SLOs, alerting, incident process, postmortems, on-call practice, and toil reduction.

 First book